Imagination and Creativity | It’s The Work of Childhood!

 Let's Ignite Your Kids Imagination Before It’s Too Late!

-Imagination and creativity-girls playing under a make-believe tent with lights
+Imagination and creativity- Walt Disney Quote with girls playing under a make-believe tent with a paper crown

 Creativity and Imagination Definition

-Imagination and creativity are fundamental to the first five years of your child's life.
-Often associated with one another, they are actually two unique skills.
-Creativity is commonly referred to as the ability to create something real using the imagination.
+Imagination and creativity in childhood are often used interchangeably; however, they are two unique skills.
+Creativity is commonly referred to as the ability to create something real using imagination.

 During these formidable years, play is one of the best ways to foster imagination.
 Play that is not focused on formal experiences and instruction but rather free and creative play.
-Therefore, children need lots of unstructured time to explore their surroundings and discover things on their own.
+Therefore, children need lots of unstructured time to explore and discover things independently to ignite their imaginations.

 Imagination is More Important Than Knowledge

-Your child’s well-being and development depend on them having downtime to just be kids and to experience boredom.
+In short, your child’s imagination is fundamental to their growth and development in their first five years.
+Therefore, we need to nurture the power of imagination in our children and ourselves.
+Additionally, your child’s well-being and development depend on having downtime to just be kids and experience boredom.
 It is during this time that your child becomes resourceful and begins to use their imagination and creativity.

 Engage in Conversation - Ask open-ended questions to get them thinking and imagining what could be.

-Encourage Imaginative Play - Invite them to discover make-believe scenarios.
-Like building a fort and exploring the wild frontier.
-However, whatever plot or character they choose, encourage them to expand their ideas.
+Encourage Imaginative Play – Invite them to discover make-believe scenarios like building a fort and exploring the wild frontier.
+However, whatever plot or character they choose to be, encourage them to expand their ideas.

-Create Art - Give them blank paper and lots of different art materials.
+Create Art – Give them blank paper and lots of different art supplies.
 Incorporating their artwork into their pretend play adds another dimension to developing creativity.

 Storytelling - Encourage them to visualize the scenes as you narrate the stories.
 Even better, have them tell you stories to stimulate their imagination.